pongasoft/emscripten-glfw/docs/Usage.md

 GLFW has a concept of a fullscreen window.
 This is quite tricky for this implementation due to the restrictions imposed by browsers to go fullscreen.
-Historically, emscripten has offered a way to do it from JavaScript by the means of a function that gets added automatically to the `Module` called `requestFullscreen`.
+Historically, Emscripten has offered a way to do it from JavaScript by the means of a function that gets added automatically to the `Module` called `requestFullscreen`.

 This implementation adds another JavaScript function `Module.glfwRequestFullscreen(target, lockPointer, resizeCanvas)`